a-n-a-s/blackbox-hackweek/README.md

 - Body : String data

-- returns the string in any of its permutation
+- if lenght of the string is odd return reverse of string
+- else return any permutaion of the string
-- Example - "Anas" = "sanA" or "aAns"
+- Example - "Anas" = "sanA"
+         - "A2na" -> "an2A" , "2Aan"